fooltowise/NeroNotes/Nero's Notes/Owner Operators.md

 I’m sure you’ve heard the saying, ‘_no one works as hard as the owner_’, and this is largely true.
 No one does.
 Where other managers and employees might come and go over time, it’s the founder who is there, quite often seven days a week, plugging away at their enterprise, steering and guiding and leading it towards success.
 And its this commitment to the cause that often leads to remarkable levels of performance.

-We’ve covered a lot of different successful businesses in the Investment Masters Class over the last few years: **Aldi, Home Depot, Walmart, Copart, Charles Schwab** and **McDonald’s** to name but a few.
+We’ve covered a lot of different successful businesses in the Investment Masters Class over the last few years: **Aldi, Home Depot, Walmart, Copart ([[CPRT]]), Charles Schwab** and **McDonald’s** to name but a few.
 And interestingly, one of the most striking features of these businesses has been the fact that ninety percent of them have been run by **Founders**.

 You may have also noticed yourself that many of the investors considered ‘_Masters_’ have quite literally filled their portfolios with companies run by either **founders, families or major shareholders who act like such**; **Berkshire, Nomad, Giverny, Baillie Gifford, Marathon** and **Gardner Russo** are some that come to mind.